Compensation for Hotels /Restaurants under the Infection Protection Act

 The measures taken by the Federal Government to contain the spread of the coronavirus (SARS-CoV-2), in particular the statutory orders on business closures and far-reaching restrictions in the hospitality industry, were based on §§ 28 ff.
 Infection Protection Act (IfSG).
 This law provides for individual claims for compensation in § 56 IfSG.

-According to this law, individual persons, or more precisely “persons who have left the hospitality industry, persons suspected of infection, other carriers of pathogens”, who were prohibited from carrying out their gainful employment to protect against infection and who suffered loss of earnings as a result, can in principle claim compensation in money.
+According to this law, individual persons, or more precisely “persons who have left the hospitality industry, persons suspected of infection, other carriers of pathogens”, who were prohibited from carrying out their gainful employment to protect against infection and who suffered a loss of earnings, as a result, can in principle claim compensation in money.
 According to its wording, the law and the compensation regulated in § 56 IfSG is tailored to individuals and does not explicitly include compensation claims for the closure or restriction of the earning capacity of entire companies.

 However, it cannot be ruled out that with a detailed argumentative basis and the reference to the fact that the hospitality industry had to make an extraordinary sacrifice in the COVID-19 pandemic, a corresponding claim for compensation can nevertheless be derived from § 56 IfSG.
 In addition, the containment measures, including the closure of restaurants and accommodation facilities, were also based on § 28 IfSG, although these measures are not explicitly provided for there.